 Money: Assistants need money for personal things (e.g., shopping while in town, using internet, buying special food and snacks) and also for their one-week travel vacation during the season (fall assistants only).
 Usually volunteers bring between $400-700 in the field with them for personal items.
 ATMs in Cusco will accept North American bank cards.
 There is no reliable way to get money once we leave Cusco, so plan accordingly.

 Deet or Insect Repellent: Biting insects transmit tropical disease such as leishmania and dengue.
 Site can be buggy, and an effective insect repellent will make life more comfortable.
 Sprays are preferred to gels and lotions.
 You might consider bringing a high concentration of deet (90%+) and mixing it with alcohol (available in Cusco) in a separate small spray bottle.
 If you choose to not use insect repellent for the sake of reducing your chemical use, remember that treatments for leishmania in the USA are intravenous liposomal amphotericin B (L-AmB) and oral miltefosine.

 Small items that can make life easier -Cheap plastic coat hangers for drying clothes and saving space -small spray bottle for deet or sanitary alcohol use -locking waterproof tupper lunch container that wont leak in your bag -small waterproof tuppers for waterproof storage -zip ties -duct tape -a power strip if you have many things to recharge. the 'squid' type are recommended if you have odd shaped chargers. -field proof phone case (waterproof, shockproof) -steripen or personal water disinfectant of choice.
-We provide filtered water at the station but its nice to be independent in the field. -books -light wool blanket for chilly nights, available in cuzco -tevas or other light sandals with straps for wearing in the river when bathing -ziploc bags -USB or storage to share photos and recording files with other assistants -hammock -spool or length of light chord for drying clothes, etc
+We provide filtered water at the station but its nice to be independent in the field. -books -light wool blanket or sleeping bag for chilly nights (it gets very cold sometimes) -tevas or other light sandals with straps -ziploc bags -USB or storage to share photos and recording files with other assistants -hammock -spool or length of light chord for drying clothes, etc